Slippers For Plantar Fasciitis: How To Pick The Perfect Pair

 Foot pain before you’ve had coffee in the morning, or every time you stand from up sitting, are hallmarks of plantar fasciitis.
 So many of us experience this and accept it as a part of daily life.
 Researching the right shoes can be an overwhelming prospect, so we’ve done it for you.
 This heel pain you’re experiencing is caused by inflammation that can be easily exacerbated by physical activity that involves impact on the feet which can intensify the heel pain.
 One of the first steps that are often recommended to individuals suffering from plantar fasciitis is to make sure that all shoes are properly supporting the feet.
 While orthotic insoles to athletic shoes are common, it can be easy to forget the other types of footwear that lack the support you need to keep the symptoms of plantar fasciitis at bay.
 One of the most common types of overlooked footwear is slippers.
 House shoes are a cozy and comfortable choice of footwear, but unfortunately, many slippers are not designed with the supportive infrastructure needed for plantar fasciitis.
 For those suffering from plantar fasciitis, we have researched not just orthotic insoles, but orthotic slippers for plantar fasciitis in order to find the right slippers for plantar fasciitis.

-We not only want to help you understand plantar fasciitis and how to pick the perfect pair of slippers, we have earned a place in the industry as a trusted resource that has dedicated foot doctors, research teams, and shoe stylists, to make sure you always have the arch support you need, no matter what the occasion is.
+We not only want to help you understand plantar fasciitis and how to pick the perfect pair of slippers or supportive shoes, we have earned a place in the industry as a trusted resource that has dedicated foot doctors, research teams, and shoe stylists, to make sure you always have the arch support you need, no matter what the occasion is.
 When looking for the right orthotic slippers, plantar fasciitis causes and triggers should be kept at the forefront of your mind and used to inform your search, that’s why we have compiled this information for you/ To help you even further to find the right orthotic slippers, plantar fasciitis must be fully understood.
-To make your search simple and easy, we have put together a guide to educate you on what plantar fasciitis is, common causes, and how to find the perfect pair of slippers to support plantar fasciitis.
+To make your search simple and easy, we have put together a guide to educate you on what plantar fasciitis is, common causes, and how to find the perfect pair of comfortable slippers to support plantar fasciitis.

 What is Plantar Fasciitis?